grezniczek/redcap_survey_auth/docs/implementation.md

 ## Session state and identity

 The module stores `logins` and `grants` under `redcap_survey_auth_v2` in the REDCap survey session.
-A login context contains navigation and authorization scope, a policy revision, CSRF value, and expiry.
+A login context contains navigation and authorization scope, a policy revision, CSRF value, expiry and, for an initial survey GET, a bounded allowlist of URL-prefill values.
 Policy revisions include an implementation version so security upgrades can invalidate previously issued contexts and grants.
 On successful login, the native session ID is regenerated with deletion of the old session before a new grant is issued; failure to rotate denies access.
 Other pending contexts and native session data remain in the new session.
 Survey grants also retain the exact authentication field values successfully written at login, for restoration after Start over.
 It does not retain the password or submitted survey answers/uploads.

 | State | Lifetime |
 | --- | --- |